 The Designated Teacher has a leadership role in promoting the educational achievement of every LAC on the school's roll.
 The role should make a positive difference by promoting a whole school culture where the personalised learning needs of every LAC matters and their personal, emotional and academic needs are prioritised, while also ensuring the welfare of other pupils.

-In promoting the educational achievement of LAC the Designated Teacher should:
+In promoting the educational achievement of LAC, the Designated Teacher should:

 - contribute to the development and review of whole school policies to ensure that they do not unintentionally put LAC at a disadvantage; - make sure, in partnership with other staff, that there are effective and well understood school procedures in place to support a LAC's learning.
-Particular account should be taken of the child's needs when joining the school and of the importance of promoting an ethos of high expectations about what he or she can achieve; - promote a culture in which LAC believe they can succeed and aspire to further and higher education; - promote a culture in which LAC are able to discuss their progress and be involved in setting their own targets, have their views taken seriously and are supported to take responsibility for their own learning; - be a source of advice for teachers at school about differentiated teaching strategies appropriate for individual pupils who are looked after; - make sure the school makes full use of Assessment for Learning (AfL) approaches to improve the short- and medium-term progress of LAC and help them and their teachers understand where they are in their learning, where they need to go and how to get there; - make sure that LAC are given appropriate priority in any selection of pupils who would benefit from one-to-one tuition and that they have access to academic focused study support; - promote good home-school links through contact with the child's carer about how they can support his or her progress by paying particular attention to effective communication with carers.
-In particular, they should make sure that carers understand the potential value of one-to-one tuition and are equipped to engage with it at home; - have lead responsibility for the development and implementation of the child's PEP within school in partnership with others as necessary.
-Further information on the role of the Designated Teacher and the PEP is set out in the guidelines mentioned at the beginning of this policy. - ensure confidentiality on individual children, sharing confidential and personal information on a need to know basis, bearing in mind the wishes of the individual pupil.
+Particular account should be taken of the child's needs when joining the school and of the importance of promoting an ethos of high expectations about what he or she can achieve; - promote a culture in which LAC believe they can succeed and aspire to further and higher education; - promote a culture in which LAC are able to discuss their progress and be involved in setting their own targets, have their views taken seriously and are supported to take responsibility for their own learning; - be a source of advice for teachers at school about adapted teaching strategies appropriate for individual pupils who are looked after; - make sure the school makes full use of Assessment for Learning (AfL) approaches to improve the short- and medium-term progress of LAC and help them and their teachers understand where they are in their learning, where they need to go and how to get there; - make sure that LAC are given appropriate priority in any selection of pupils who would benefit from one-to-one tuition and that they have access to academic focused study support; - promote good home-school links through contact with the child's carer about how they can support his or her progress by paying particular attention to effective communication with carers.
+In particular, they should make sure that carers understand the potential value of one-to-one tuition and are equipped to engage with it at home;

+- have lead responsibility for the development and implementation of the child's PEP within school in partnership with others as necessary; - ensure confidentiality on individual children, sharing confidential and personal information on a need to know basis, bearing in mind the wishes of the individual pupil.